“Holddown”. Lines to the Horizon. Fremantle Press (2021) [Essay]

 Sam Carmody is a real literary talent, with an artist’s inquiring mind and a natural feel for the beauty and toughness of language.

-- Charlotte Wood, author The Natural Way of Things
+- Charlotte Wood, author of The Natural Way of Things